WesR/Halcyon/README.md

 ## Current features
 - A nice CLI tool to generate Halcyon tokens
 - Login with token or username/password
-- Fetch for new messages every x seconds using await
+- Async long polling for new messages with non-blocking event loop
 - Event hooks for
     - on_ready()
     - on_message(message)